WarnerMeinshegran/Casio-python-games/README.md

 calculates speed, time, and distance
 ### m2StdFrm
 from slope form(y=mx+b) to standard form (x+y=b)
+### TSA calc (discontinue, will recive very few to no updates)
+calulate surface area and volume

 currently only sphere bases are supported